 Board of Directors

-Douglas E. Henley serves as executive vice president and chief executive officer for the American Academy of Family Physicians.
-Henley works with the AAFP Board of Directors on the mission, strategy and vision for the AAFP and provides representation to other organizations, including medical, public, and private sectors.
+Shawn Martin serves as executive vice president and chief executive officer for the American Academy of Family Physicians.
+Martin works with the AAFP Board of Directors on the mission, strategy and vision for the AAFP and provides representation to other organizations, including medical, public, and private sectors.

 Conflict of Interest

 In accordance with AAFP policy, members of the AAFP Board of Directors are required to provide AAFP with a statement regarding actual or potential conflicts of interest.
 Conflict of interest statements for individual directors are available upon request.
 Requests should be directed to the Deputy Executive Vice President at firstname.lastname@example.org.